On $\ell_p$-hyperparameter Learning via Bilevel Nonsmooth Optimization: Theoretical Results

-where $\bW_{\ast}={\rm diag}(\w^{\ast})$. {The above scaled condition was originally presented in \cite{chen2010lower,chen2013optimality,bian2017optimality}} for some optimization problems admitting non-Lipschitz functions.
-A local optimum $\w^{\ast}$ of \eqref{eq:low} satisfies the above condition.
-This fact can be verified easily by following the proof of Theorem~2.1 in \cite{chen2010lower}.
+Indeed, a local optimum $\w^{\ast}$ of \eqref{eq:low} satisfies the above condition.
+This fact can be verified easily by following the proof of Theorem~2.1 in \citep{chen2010lower}.
+The above scaled condition was originally presented in \citep{chen2010lower,chen2013optimality,bian2017optimality} for some optimization problems admitting non-Lipschitz functions.

 As in deriving \eqref{eq:0615-2056}, we obtain the following one-level problem by replacing the lower problem in \eqref{eqn:bilevel} with the scaled first-order necessary condition \eqref{eq:scaled_first}: